capeprivacy/capejail/README.md

 # Capejail

-Enable a secure compute environment in a jail that blocks certain syscalls
+Enable a secure compute environment in a jail that blocks certain syscalls.

 ## Motivation